payu-india/CMS-Chatbot/docs/Offerings/introduction-cross-border-payments-import/cb-subscription-integration-seamless/upi-consent-transaction-cb.md

 Configure webhooks to receive real-time transaction status updates.
 PayU will send POST requests to your webhook URL.

 <Accordion title="Webhook Configuration" icon="fa-cog">
-  Request the PayU Integration team to configure the webhook URL against the **ws\_online\_response** parameter.
+  You can configure the webhook from Payu dashboard directly for payment success/failure events.
+For more information, refer to [Create a New Webhook](https://docs.payu.in/docs/create-a-new-webhook).
 Once configured, you will receive transaction updates via HTTP POST.
 </Accordion>

 <Accordion title="Webhook Payload Example" icon="fa-code">